gravitational/teleport/rfd/0083-prevent-user-role-self-lock.md

 This will ensure that:

-- When one of _admins_ loses access to the account the second one will be functional
+- When one of the _admins_ loses access to the account the second one will be functional
 - Users won't be able to delete _admin_ user if there are only 2 _admins_.
 They would have to add a third one and then they can delete it.
 - Users won't be able to unassign the `editor` role from _admin_ user if there are only 2 _admins_.
 They would have to add a third and then they can unassign.
 - Role system lock will be independent of connector removal or SSO changes: team deletion/user deletion.